UWPCE-PythonCert/PythonCertDevel/_sources/lesson_templates/course1_lesson03.rst.txt

 Re-write a couple CodingBat exercises, returning the direct boolean results, and/or using ternary expressions.

-Experiment with ``locals`` by adding this statement one of the functions we wrote last week (or any other function you wrote):
+Experiment with ``locals`` by adding this statement to one of the functions we wrote last week (or any other function you wrote):

 .. code-block:: python